 The Isles of Shoals are just a few marks on a mariner’s chart.
 There is not much here, and what there is becomes smaller in the presence of the sea.
 The wind is the shaping force that leaves its trace upon the old buildings, twisted shrubs and long grasses standing bare against the sky.

-I’ve spent nineteen long winters on the Isles of Shoals as caretaker, so naturally I’ve explored every part of the islands that I can get to.
+I’ve spent over two decades of long winters on the Isles of Shoals as caretaker, so naturally I’ve explored every part of the islands that I can get to.
 It’s here that I’ve witnessed the towering waves of the nor’easter, and the rare calm sea stretching silver and endless into the distance.

 Sometimes I’m asked - “don’t you get bored?” or “haven’t you seen everything by now?”
 Strangely, the answer is no.